 Using the NordicTrack Commercial 14.9

 I’m not going to lie – I was pretty pumped to give the 14.9 a try.
-I’m a sucker for quality interactive programming and wanted to see if this elliptical could be a good low-impact cardio option that was fun for my wife or I to use.
+I’m a sucker for quality interactive programming and wanted to see if this elliptical could be a good low-impact cardio option that was fun for my wife or me to use.
 I think it passed the test.

 As long as the 14.9 is placed on solid ground, I had no issues with it shaking or moving.
 The maximum user weight capacity is 350 pounds, which is slightly above the industry standard of 300.

 I did find myself wishing for a phone, ipod, or tablet holder on the 14.9.
-Although there is a built-in screen, I usually bring my phone with me on cardio equipment and felt like I had nowhere to put it.
+Although there is a built-in screen, I usually bring my phone on cardio equipment and felt like I had nowhere to put it.